vermashresth/contributions/README.md

 - Make a new feature branch; you will make your changes on this branch.
 - Follow The editing workflow to write/edit/document/test code - make frequent, small commits.
 - Push changes to feature branch on your fork.
-- From GitHub, Ask for your changes to be reviewed to let the maintainers know you have contributions to review.
+- From GitHub, ask for your changes to be reviewed to let the maintainers know you have contributions to review.
 - Make a pull request from GitHub.
 - Revise and push as necessary in response to comments on the pull request.
 Pushing those changes to GitHub automatically updates the pull request.

 ## Detailed Workflow
 * ## Fork a repository and clone it locally.
 Suppose you are interested in contributing to `my-project` repository on source-aasf.
-When you fork it, you will have the repoisitory as 'your-github-username/myproject'
+When you fork it, you will have the repository as 'your-github-username/myproject'
 To clone this locally, in your terminal window, run
 ```bash
 git clone https://github.com/your-github-username/my-project.git